 There are some simple markers that can help you determine if the data on your CFexpress memory card is recoverable:

-- 🪟 Your CFexpress card should be recognized in Windows Device Manager (If you are using Windows).
+- Your CFexpress card should be recognized in Windows Disk Management (If you are using Windows).
 If File Explorer cannot recognize your card or if it sees your card but cannot read the file system or asks you to format it, it means that your card is likely logically damaged (corrupted).
-However, as long as your card appears in Windows Device Manager as a device, it can be read and scanned by specialized memory card recovery software.
+However, as long as your card appears in Disk Management with correct size, it can be read and scanned by specialized memory card recovery software.
 If your card does not show up in Device Manager, it is a clear symptom of physical damage.
+How do you check this?
+It’s very simple: right-click the Start button (Windows logo) at the bottom-left corner of your screen.
+Then, from the context menu that appears, select Disk Management.

-- 🧩 Your data should have intact integrity.
+- Your data should have intact integrity.
 In addition to overwriting, where new files take up space previously occupied by old files, a corrupted file can result from a failed or interrupted file transfer, improper removal of the memory card, and so on.
+In such cases, as we mentioned earlier, even if your file is recovered, it will most likely be corrupted.
+However, if it’s a video file, there’s a good chance it can be repaired using specialized tools.

 Did you know?
 It’s important to note that if you cannot see files on your memory card, it may not always be due to deletion.
 Some viruses capable of infecting memory cards can simply change the attributes of files and photos on your card, making them “invisible.”
 If you suspect a virus, you can learn more about this here.